-The main pump module is designed to mount on a horizontal surface that can be up to 4' above the waterline.
+The main pump module is designed to mount on a vertical surface.
+The feed pump level can be up to 4' above the waterline.
 Locate in an area that allows easy access to the face panel and the service hoses can reach a container placed in a spot where water spillage is acceptable.
-Allow for a minimum of 2" of clearance on the sides and 13" over the top, and at least 1" of clearance at the back.
-Extra space over the top is preferred for easier internal access through the hinged top.
+Allow for a minimum of 2" of clearance on the sides and top.
 Use the unit itself as a template for drilling the mounting bolt holes.
 Use quarter inch bolts or lag screws with washers.
 If lag bolts are used they must thread into at least 1" of solid material.
 Drill pilot holes for lags bolts.
+If necessary additional mounting holes can be easily drilled into the back panel.